shcaba/Sebastes_melanops_OR/Document/_main.md

 Black Rockfish removals have generally been below the equivalent ABC-ACL over the recent decade, with the exception of 2017 and 2022 when removals were slightly higher (Table \ref{tab:manage}).
 Exploitation on Black Rockfish increased starting around 1940 and reached a high in the late 1970s.
 Since that time, catch has mostly fluctuated between 300 and 500 mt per year, with some years exceeding 600 mt.
 Removals have averaged 483 mt over the past decade.
 The last ten years of Black Rockfish acceptable biological catch (ABC) and annual catch limit (ACL) have been set, by definition, below the overfishing limit (OFL) (Table \ref{tab:manage}).
 Prior to 2017, management specifications were set for Black Rockfish in California and Oregon waters combined.
 The Black Rockfish OFL has not been exceeded by Oregon removals over the past decade.
 The ACL and ABC were exceeded in 2017 and 2022 by a small margin, but were more than offset by underages in intervening years.

-## Unresolved Problems and Major Uncertainties

-The biggest uncertainty and unresolved conflict is trying to reconcile the signal in the biological data (which suggests a lower population size and status) versus the acoustic and tag surveys (which suggest high stock sizes and status).
-This is the major issue the current assessment is confronting.
-Another acoustic-visual survey data point could help resolve how much uncertainty there is in the estimate.
-The lack of contrast in the biological data, despite large sample sizes, is another barrier to interpreting the current conditions, though given models using only biological data, the signal seems clear that the population could be at a lower stock status.

 ## Harvest Projections and Decision Tables

-The following text will be modified, as appropriate, after the STAR panel and SSC meeting.

-The Black Rockfish assessment is being considered as a category 2 assessment with a $P^*$ = 0.45, sigma = 0.72, and a time-varying buffer applied to the OFL.
+The Black Rockfish assessment is being considered as a category 1 assessment with a $P^*$ = 0.45, sigma = 0.5, and a time-varying buffer applied to the OFL.
 These multipliers are also combined with the rockfish MSY proxy of FSPR=50% MSY and the 40-10 harvest control rule to calculate OFLs, ABCs and ACLs.
 A twelve year (2023-2034) projection of the reference model using these specifications along with input removals for 2023 and 2024 provided by the Groundfish Management Team is provided in Table \ref{tab:project}.

 Uncertainty in management quantities for the reference model was characterized by exploring various model specifications in a decision table.
-Initial explorations considered alternative specifications of catchability for the acoustic-visual survey.
-The resultant decision table will be provided in Table \ref{tab:dec-tab}.

-Given the desire for states of nature to represent uncertainty in both scale and relative stock status, the treatment of the acoustic visual survey q, either being estimated by the model or being fixed to a value of 1, are reasonable alternative model structure hypotheses that collectively give a wide range of uncertainty in the current status and trend of Black Rockfish in Oregon.
+Initial explorations considered alternative specifications of catchability for the acoustic-visual survey and well as weighting of the biological data.
+The final states of nature were defined as follows: the high state of nature was the pre-STAR reference model that assume the q on the acoustic-visual survey is 1.82, the highest value deemed reasonable by the acoustic survey team; the low state of nature assumes q = 1 for the acoustic-visual survey, but allows the large CV (45%) on the index, thus allowing the length composition data to drive the model to a lower scale and stock status.
 Figure \ref{fig:stateofnature_SO} and Figure \ref{fig:stateofnature_depl} present spawning output and relative stock status, respectively, of the three states of nature.

-Further details about selecting the decision table states of nature will be added here after the STAR panel.

-Further details summarizing the results presented in the decision table will be added here after the STAR panel.
+The catch rows assume P* values of 0.45 and 0.4, then a constant catch using the yield at FSPR=0.5.
+The resultant decision table is provided in Table \ref{tab:dec-tab}.

 ## Evaluation of Scientific Uncertainty